reiver/reiver-fediverse-archetypes/README.md

 ### Wants

-* want new content on topics they are interested in
+* wants new content on topics they are interested in

 ### Problems